Dulux Matt Emulsion Review

 The overall finish of Dulux Trade vinyl matt can be a bit iffy if you are not careful.
 You can encounter problems with flashing and picture framing (being able to see the cutting in lines and roller marks).
 You notice it more on light critical areas and longer walls, like those in a hallway.
 The sheen level is too high for a matt as well.
 There are better trade vinyl matt emulsions on the market if I’m being completely honest.
 I’m only judging it based on where the quality should be in comparison to its price tag.
-As a professional decorator, I use Dulux trade vinyl matt all the time and rarely have any issues.
+As a professional decorator I tend to avoid Dulux Trade vinyl matt.

 For more info on Dulux Trade vinyl matt click here